atomind-ai/mlip-arena/.github/README.md

 ### Add new datasets

-The goal is to compile and keep the copy of all the open source data in a unified format for lifelong learning with [Hugging Face Auto-Train](https://huggingface.co/docs/hub/webhooks-guide-auto-retrain).
+The "ultimate" goal is to compile the copies of all the open data in a unified format for lifelong learning with [Hugging Face Auto-Train](https://huggingface.co/docs/hub/webhooks-guide-auto-retrain).

 1. Create a new [Hugging Face Dataset](https://huggingface.co/new-dataset) repository and upload the reference data (e.g. DFT, AIMD, experimental measurements such as RDF).